sitejabber/php-utils/README.md

 ## Usage

-- Get your API keys on https://biz.sitejabber.com/account
+- Get your credentials on https://biz.sitejabber.com/account
 - JSON encode your user data
 - Call the encrypt method
 - URL-encode the result